This isn’t news to Sydneysiders, but did y’all know how good the hikes in Sydney are?

 Barrenjoey Lighthouse Walk

-This hiking trail sits at greater Sydney’s northernmost point, on the Barrenjoey Headland at Palm Beach.
+This Sydney hiking trail sits at the city’s northernmost point, on the Barrenjoey Headland at Palm Beach.
 You might have seen photos of it already, but just in case… here’s what’s store for you at the top of the headland if you tackle this Sydney hike:

-If you’re like me, this view might distract you from the fact that the trail actually continues with a loop around the headland… but it does, and there’s more hiking goodness and views over Palm Beach, Pittwater, and Ku-ring-gai Chase NP as you venture on.
+If you’re like me, this view might distract you from the fact that the trail actually continues with a loop around the headland… but it does, and there’s more hiking goodness and views over Palm Beach, Pittwater, and Ku-ring-gai Chase National Park as you venture on.
 Plus a heritage-listed lighthouse.
-Yep, this is definitely one of the more memorable hikes around Sydney.
+Yep, this is definitely one of the more memorable hikes in Sydney.

 Palm Beach itself is also well worth a visit after you hike – it’s beloved as the filming location for Home and Away, a popular Aussie soap… but even without that fame, it’s a stunning beach.